Cherreads

 I have great expectations for you.
 Good luck.]

-Riyan stared at the message long after it faded.
-So this wasn't random.
-He'd been chosen, plucked from death and dropped into this world by a goddess with her own agenda.
-The thought should have unsettled him, but instead, he felt a dark satisfaction settle into his bones.
+So this wasn't random chance.
+He'd been selected.
+Pulled from death and dropped into this world by a goddess with her own vendetta against the author who'd created it.
+The thought should have disturbed him—being a pawn in a divine game—but instead, he felt only cold satisfaction.

 A goddess who hated the author as much as he did.
 Who wanted him to succeed as a villain.
-Who'd given him the tools to defy destiny itself.
+Who'd given him tools to defy the narrative itself.

 He could work with that.